United States Senate Select Committee on Ethics

 The U.S. Senate Select Committee on Ethics is a select committee of the United States Senate charged with dealing with matters related to senatorial ethics.
 It is also commonly referred to as the Senate Ethics Committee.
-Senate rules require the Ethics Committee to be evenly divided between the Democrats and the Republicans, no matter who controls the Senate, although the chairman always comes from the majority party.
-The leading committee member of the minority party is referred to as Vice Chairman rather than the more common Ranking Member.
+Senate rules require the Ethics Committee to be evenly divided between the Democrats and the Republicans, no matter who controls the Senate.
+However, the chair always comes from the majority party.
+The leading committee member of the minority party is referred to as the Vice Chair rather than the more common Ranking Member.

 History

 The Senate Select Committee on Standards and Conduct was first convened in the 89th Congress (1965–66) and later replaced by the Senate Select Committee on Ethics in the 95th Congress (1977–78).

 Membership

 Pursuant to Senate Rule 25, the committee is limited to six members, and is equally divided between Democrats and Republicans.
 This effectively means that either party can veto any action taken by the committee.